Kokhav HaTzafon: Demography

-According to the Israeli's Central Bureau of Statistics (CBS) and Madlan website, Northern Star neighborhood scored the highest socio-economic index (ranked 10 out of 10).
+According to the Israeli's Central Bureau of Statistics (CBS) and Madlan website, the Northern Star neighborhood scored the highest socio-economic index (ranked 10 out of 10).

-The resident of the neighborhood are mostly academic that are engaged in "free" professions.
+The residents of the neighborhood are mostly academic that are engaged in "free" professions.

 Among the neighborhood residents, there are few known Israeli figures, including Hanoch Rosen Ephraim Sidon, Zahi Grossman, Benny Carmeli, Ami Kobo, Eitan Erez Yuri Guy Ron Shimon Amsalem, Michael Oren and others.